Festivals

 4 min

 Behind Mallorca Live there isn't one company, nor two, nor three.
 There is a network of companies headed by the holding Soy Porque Somos, created in 2020.
 The parent company, therefore, began its activity four years after the first edition of the festival, which took place at Son Fusteret at the end of April 2016.
 In addition to this, there are about twenty companies linked to the brand, many of which share the same registered office and administrator – the festival director, Álvaro Martínez.
-The use of public resources by these entities has become recurrent in recent years and, far from decreasing, has increased.
-In the case of the Balearic Islands Tourism Strategy Agency (AETIB), for example, the contribution has gone from 70,247 euros in 2019 to 413,223 in 2025.
+The use of public resources by these entities has become recurrent in recent years and, far from diminishing, has increased.
+In the case of the Balearic Islands Tourism Strategy Agency (AETIB), for example, it has gone from an allocation of 70,247 euros in 2019 to 413,223 in 2025.
 Sponsorships, however, are only one of the ways in which the Mallorca Live network – which includes the Mallorca Live Nights and Es Jardí cycles – takes advantage of public resources.

 More than three and a half million public

-Not counting sponsorships and grants for 2026, still pending assignment, since 2021 the network has received at least 3,534,000 euros in public funds, of which more than 2,600,000 since 2023.
-In the last three years, AETIB sponsorships for the Mallorca Live festival, which have been awarded to three different entities, amount to more than 1,400,000 euros: they have gone from 122,264 euros in 2022 to more than 400,000 in 2025.
+Without counting sponsorships and grants for 2026, still pending assignment, since 2021 the network has received at least 3,534,000 euros in public funds.
+This means that in five years it has received almost as much money as the promoter Primavera Sound in double the time, in ten years: according to the investigation by Nando Cruz published in Crític, the company behind the Barcelona festival, one of the most important in the country, received 3,992,731 euros in public funds between 2014 and 2023.
+In the last three years, sponsorships from AETIB for the Mallorca Live festival, which have been awarded to three different entities, amount to more than 1,400,000 euros: they have gone from 122,264 euros in 2022 to 413,223 in 2025.

 The commitment to “cultural tourism”